MCNY’s Annual Media Management Short Film Festival

 If you are having difficulty uploading your film to our site, email us at MediaManagement@metropolitan.edu.
 We can make arrangements to secure a copy of your film for consideration in an alternative format.

 The film festival is sponsored by Metropolitan College of New York and a number of other committed companies who will be announced over the course of time leading up to the event.
 Previous sponsors have included Revolt TV, The Shadow League, the Fader, The Source Magazine, Soi66, Little Kingdom, Cinematiq, Tourism Malaysia, Lords Bakery, Dunkin Donuts, Smart Water and, Kraft Foods, among others.

 Additional sponsorship opportunities are available.
-If you are interested in sponsoring the festival or learning about ways to partner with MCNY Media Management MBA program, please contact Professor Kristie Velasco, Program Coordinator of the Media Management MBA Program at firstname.lastname@example.org
+If you are interested in sponsoring the festival or learning about ways to partner with MCNY Media Management MBA program, please contact Professor Kristie Velasco, Festival Coordinator for the Media Management MBA Program at firstname.lastname@example.org